antidata/IdConverter/README.md

 Introduction
 ===========

-Sometimes we to hide the real id of the database to the user of a web
+Sometimes we need to hide the real id of the database to the user of a web

 application.
 The following implementation allow us to apply a completely random